syndica8e/Code_Magazine/README.md

 # Code_Magazine
-First HTML Project covering all basic fundamentals in HTML5
+HTML Project for Reference which covers ALL basic fundamentals in HTML5